calini/ender-setup/README.md

 ### Slicer

 Nowadays, PrusaSlicer has Ender 3 compatibility, and the profile is pretty good.
 There are some things worth turning on, but I will leave this as an exercise for the reader :).
-One thing I found useful is to add a 3d model of the [magnetic bed](bed-model/bed.stl), so that you have a visual reference in PrusaSlicer when you're manipulating prints:
 ![PrusaSlicer](pics/prusa-slicer.png)

 ### Octoprint